 The LTB will send you a package that includes copies of your application and a Notice of Hearing.

-You must submit a Certificate of Service to the LTB within 5 days of serving the documents to confirm that you did this.
-This form is in your package.
+You must submit a Certificate of Service [PDF] to the LTB within 5 days of serving the documents to confirm that you did this.

 At the hearing, a member of the LTB will consider your case and make a decision about what, if any, action should be taken.